 “Hepatitis” means inflammation of the liver.
 Toxins, certain drugs, some diseases, heavy alcohol use, and bacterial and viral infections can all cause hepatitis.

-Hepatitis C is a contagious liver disease that ranges in severity from a mild illness lasting a few weeks to a serious, lifelong illness.
+Hepatitis C is a contagious liver disease caused by a virus that ranges in severity from a mild illness lasting a few weeks to a serious, lifelong illness.

 Some people are at increased risk for hepatitis C, including: